Blueberry Syrup Recipe – Made 3 Ways

 For Simple Syrup (No Seeds, No Blueberry Bits):

-• Drain the liquid from the blueberries into a large liquid measuring cup or jar.
+• Follow the directions above for Chunky Blueberry Syrup.
+After simmering the syrup, drain the liquid from the blueberries into a large liquid measuring cup or jar.
 Press the blueberries gently to release excess juices.
 Skim foam from the syrup if needed.

-If syrup is too thin, return to sauce pan and bring to a simmer.
-Thicken by combining ¼ cup water and 2 tablespoons cornstarch.
-Add slowly, stirring constantly, until desired thickness is reached.
+If syrup is too thin, return to the saucepan and bring to a simmer.
+Thicken by combining ¼ cup water and 2 tablespoons cornstarch in a small bowl.
+Add slowly to the syrup, stirring constantly, until desired thickness is reached.

 Allow to cool before serving.